ingeniasoftware/luthier-ci/docs/en/007_debug.md

 ### <a name="introduction"></a> Introduction

-You can add [PHP Debug Bar](http://phpdebugbar.com) to your application thanks to the integration of Luthier-CI with this fantastic tool.
+You can add [PHP Debug Bar](http://phpdebugbar.com) to your application thanks to the integration of Luthier CI with this fantastic tool.

 ### <a name="activation"></a> Activation